Otitis media ear infection: Causes, diagnosis and treatment

 What causes an ear infection?

 The most common cause of an ear infection is an upper respiratory viral infection, such as a cold or the flu.
-These disorders can make the eustachian tube so swollen that middle ear fluid cannot drain.
+These disorders can make the Eustachian tube so swollen that middle ear fluid cannot drain.
 Allergies to pollen, dust, animals, or food, can produce the same effect as a cold or flu, as can smoke, fumes, and other environmental toxins.
 Bacteria can cause an ear infection directly, but usually these organisms come on the heels of a viral infection or an allergic reaction, quickly finding their way into the warm, moist environment of the middle ear.
 Among the bacteria most often found in infected middle ears are the same varieties responsible for many cases of sinusitis, pneumonia, and other respiratory infections.

 Ear infections occur in various degrees of severity.
 A single, isolated case is called acute ear infection.
 If the condition clears up but comes back as many as three times in a six-month period (or four times in a single year), it is known as recurrent ear infection.
-This usually indicates the eustachian tube isn't working correctly.
+This usually indicates the Eustachian tube isn't working correctly.
 If it continues for weeks without clearing up, it is called chronic ear infection.

-In recent years, scientists have identified the characteristics of people most likely to suffer recurrent middle ear infections: males; individuals with a family history of ear infections; babies who are bottle-fed (breastfed babies get fewer ear infections); children in nurseries; people living in households with tobacco smokers; and people with poor or damaged immune systems or chronic respiratory diseases such as cystic fibrosis and asthma.
+In recent years, scientists have identified the characteristics of people most likely to suffer recurrent middle ear infections: males; individuals with a family history of ear infections; babies who are bottle-fed (breastfed babies get fewer ear infections); children in nurseries; people living in households with tobacco smokers; and people with poor or damaged immune systems or long-term (chronic) respiratory diseases such as cystic fibrosis and asthma.